deltaprojects/cruise-control-docker/README.md

 ### Instructions
 You should specify a VERSION environment variable to match cruise control releases.
-You should volume/bind mount a [configuration directory](https://github.com/linkedin/cruise-control/tree/master/config) to /etc/cruise-control/ (don't forget trailing slash since this is symlink to another path) with your own configuration files.
+You should volume/bind mount a [configuration directory](https://github.com/linkedin/cruise-control/tree/master/config) to /etc/cruise-control with your own configuration files (cruisecontrol.properties and capacity.json).

 ###### Example